PrasadDesai04/git_learning/README.md

 # Git Learning Project

 This repo is only meant to be used by learners to learn git and try different git commands

+THis is the second change I am doing in README.md file.